stuarthayhurst/argon-icon-theme/README.md

 # argon-icon-theme
-  - A minimalistic, material icon theme, designed to run on GNOME with Yaru
+  - A minimalistic, material icon theme, designed for GNOME with Yaru
   - This project contains some assets from [Papirus Icon Theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme) and [Yaru](https://github.com/ubuntu/yaru)

 <p align='center'>